 It’s because shaggy and thick carpets can hide dirt better than their shorter and thinner counterparts.
 Nevertheless, they’re more difficult and time-consuming to clean, so you need to allocate some time for proper deep cleaning.

 Carpets are beautiful, and in as much as they make your home cozier and avant-garde, they’re very costly.
-Therefore, you need to be careful when cleaning them.
+Therefore, you need to be careful when cleaning them, more if you use an ash vacuum cleaner.
 Make sure you follow the above guidelines, and you’ll be sure to have your carpet for a long while.